 We had to stop quite often, as it was littered with hikers on foot, but the amazing views more than made up for it.

-There were definitely some legitimately technical sections coming down Hiline.
-These put a rather large smile on my face astride my rock devouring 650b Nomad.
+There are some legitimately technical sections coming down Hiline, and these put a rather large smile on my face astride my rock-devouring Santa Cruz Nomad.

 From Hiline we turned right on Baldin, taking it to Templeton and back to the village on Slim Shady.
-Though it was technically a fairly short day of riding, we took a lot our time up filming and riding, which sucked up a considerable amount of the day.
+Though it was technically a fairly short day of riding, a lot of our time was spent shooting photos and riding, which sucked up a considerable amount of the day.

 Day Three: Mystic to Pig Tail